-3. Methodology
+3 Methodology

-3.1.
-SLWC detection
+3.1 SLWC detection

-Consistent with Ricaud et al. (2020), we use LIDAR observations to discriminate between SLW and ice in a cloud.
-High values of LIDAR backscatter coefficient ($\beta > 100 \, \beta{mol}$, with β{mol} the molecular backscatter) associated with very low depolarization ratio (<5%) signifies the presence of an SLWC whilst high depolarization ratio (>20%) indicates the presence of an ice cloud or precipitation.
-Once the SLWC is detected both in time and altitude, the temperature (T) profile within the cloud and the LWP measured by the HAMSTRAD radiometer in time coincidence are selected together with the surface irradiances observed by the BSRN instruments.
-The LIDAR profiles are interpolated along the temperature vertical grid and then according to the temperature time sampling.
-As a consequence, for a given time and height, we have a depolarization ratio, a backscatter value, a temperature as well as (not height-dependent) IWV and LWP values.
+Consistent with Ricaud et al. (2020), we use lidar observations to discriminate between SLW and ice in a cloud.
+High values of lidar backscatter coefficient ( $\beta > 100\beta{mol}$ , with $\beta{mol}$ the molecular backscatter) associated with very low depolarization ratio (< 5%) signify the presence of an SLWC, whilst a high depolarization ratio (> 20%) indicates the presence of an ice cloud or precipitation.
+Once the SLWC is detected both in time and altitude, the temperature (T) profile within the cloud and the LWP measured by the HAMSTRAD radiometer in time coincidence are selected, together with the surface irradiances observed by the BSRN instruments.
+The lidar profiles are interpolated along the temperature vertical grid and then according to the temperature time sampling.
+As a consequence, for a given time and height, we have a depolarization ratio, a backscatter value, and a temperature, as well as (not height-dependent) IWV and LWP values.
 BSRN irradiances are time interpolated to be coincident with the other parameters.
-So, for a given time, we have a set of BSRN irradiances $(F{LW}^{Down}, F{LW}^{Up}, F{SW}^{Down}, F{SW}^{Up})$ and F{Net}) and an LWP.
+So, for a given time, we have a set of BSRN irradiances ( $F{LW}^{Down}$ , $F{LW}^{Up}$ , $F{SW}^{Down}$ , $F{SW}^{Up}$ , and $F{Net}$ ) and an LWP.
 At a (time, height) point showing high backscatter signal and low depolarization, the associated parameters (temperature, LWP and irradiances) are flagged as "SLW cloud".
 The statistic is thus done using all the SLW-flagged points without any averaging.
 The temperature corresponds to the in-cloud temperature.

-Figure 1 shows, as a typical example, the time evolution of the LIDAR backscatter coefficient and depolarization ratio, as well as the HAMSTRAD LWP and temperature vertical profile for the 27 December 2021.
-Associated with the SLWCs, the LWP values are between 1.0 and 3.0 g m-2.
-The SLWCs are present over a temperature range varying from about -28.0 °C to -33.0 °C. Note the cloud present at 04:00-05:00 UTC that is not labelled as a SLWC but rather as an ice cloud (high backscatter and high depolarization signals) with no associated increase of LWP and temperature above -28.0 °C.
+Figure 1 shows, as a typical example, the time evolution of the lidar backscatter coefficient and depolarization ratio, as well as the HAMSTRAD LWP and temperature vertical profile for 27 December 2021.
+Associated with the SLWCs, the LWP values are between 1.0 and $3.0 \text{ g m}^{-2}$ .
+The SLWCs are present over a temperature range varying from about -28.0to -33.0 °C. Note the cloud present at 04:00-05:00 UTC that is not labelled as a SLWC but rather as an ice cloud (high backscatter and high depolarization signals) with no associated increase of LWP and temperature above -28.0 °C.

-Figure 2 highlights the time evolution of the SLWC obtained on 27 December 2021 together with some snapshots from the HALO-CAM video camera taken with or without SLWC on: 01:00 (no SLWC), 07:19 (SLWC), 09:00 (no SLWC), 10:14 (SLWC), 13:00 (no SLWC), 16:03 (SLWC), 18:01 (no SLWC) and 20:53 UTC (SLWC).
-SLWCs (high backscatter and low depolarization signals) are clearly detected at 07:00-08:00, 10:00-11:00, 16:00-17:00, 21:00-22:00 and 23:00-24:00 UTC over an altitude range 500 to 1000 m above ground level (agl).
+Figure 2 highlights the time evolution of the SLWC obtained on 27 December 2021, together with some snapshots from the HALO-CAM video camera taken with or without SLWC at 01:00 (no SLWC), 07:19 (SLWC), 09:00 (no SLWC), 10:14 (SLWC), 13:00 (no SLWC), 16:03 (SLWC), 18:01 (no SLWC), and 20:53 UTC (SLWC).
+SLWCs (high backscatter and low depolarization signals) are clearly detected at 07:00-08:00, 10:00-11:00, 16:00-17:00, 21:00- 22:00, and 23:00-24:00 UTC over an altitude range of 500 to 1000 m a.g.l.
 In general, SLWCs observed over the station did not correspond to overcast conditions.

-224 3.2.
-Cloud Radiative Forcing
+3.2 Cloud radiative forcing

-From equation (2), one of the main difficulties in computing the cloud radiative forcing (ΔF{Net}) is to estimate FCF{Net} from its individual components, namely the cloud-free downward longwave, upward longwave, downward shortwave and upward shortwave surface irradiances.
+From Eq.
+(2), one of the main difficulties in computing the cloud radiative forcing ( $\Delta F{\text{Net}}$ ) is to estimate FCFNet from its individual components, namely the cloud-free downward longwave, upward longwave, downward shortwave, and upward shortwave surface irradiances.
 We performed several studies (reference irradiances measured over days when clouds are absent, radiative transfer calculations) from which it resulted that the most robust method was to use a parameterization of the cloud-free downward longwave and shortwave surface irradiances widely used in the community.
-In Dutton et al. (2004), cloud-free downward shortwave surface irradiance (FCF{SW}^{Down}) is parameterized as:
+In Dutton et al. (2004), cloud-free downward shortwave surface irradiance (FCFDown) is parameterized as where z is the solar-zenith angle, and a, b, and c are coefficients optimized using well-identified cloud-free situations.